oinam/cdn.oinam.com/README.md

 # Oinam CDN

-URL: cdn.oinam.com
+URL: `cdn.oinam.com`

-Updated and regularly used digital assets by Oinam Online Properties.
+> Updated and regularly used digital assets by Oinam online properties.
 Needs to be globally distributed and highly available.

 ## Git